Estimated reading time: 1 minute

 I do, however, check all the windows and seals for any visible leaks, as that can be a huge money waste when it comes to hydro over the winter months.

-Now is the time to sort these issues while the weather is reasonable to work outside.
+Now is the time to sort these issues while the weather is reasonable for working outside.

 Saving Money To Hire Help

-As always, if you can’t do a job on your Fall home maintenance checklist, hire someone for the job.
+As always, hire someone if you can’t do a job on your Fall home maintenance checklist.

 There are loads of Fall clean-up companies willing to come and do the job for you.